Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-4lESCHId0iU.md

 ---
-title: "Q&A: Can we get a \"blow kiss\" emote so I can kiss my homies goodbye after a game sesh?"
+title: "November 10th, 2020 Livestream Q&A: Can we get a \"blow kiss\" emote so I can kiss my homies goodbye after a game sesh?"
 date: "2020-11-10"
 layout: transcript
 topics: